DilmiKavindya/LibraryMgtSystem/README.md

 ### 🔸 Frontend
 The frontend of this system is a **Windows Forms Application** developed using **C#** in **Visual Studio**.
 It provides a user-friendly graphical interface for:
 - Registering members
-- Adding, updating, and deleting books
+- Adding, updating, and books
 - Managing borrow/return actions
-- Viewing reports and records
+- Viewing books and records

 ### 🔸 Backend
 The backend logic is written in **C#**, which handles:
 - Business logic and validation
 - Interaction with the SQL Server database
-- Fine calculations and overdue book tracking
 - Error handling and user input validation

 ### 🔸 Database (SQL Server)